 “I remember being told.
 ‘Make sure you thank Harvey if you win,'" she recounts.
 "And I remember turning around and saying, ‘No I won’t.
 No, I won’t.’
 And it was nothing to do with not being grateful.
 If people aren’t well-behaved, why would I thank him?”
 The award-winning actress calls Weinstein a bully, saying he was "always very, very hard to deal with."
-She went on to recount numerous instances where Weinstein exhibited "disgraceful, despicable behavior" professionally.
+She went on to recount numerous instances where Weinstein exhibited "disgraceful, despicable behaviour" professionally.
 It included seemingly small things such as the now-ousted mogul calling her agent, a woman, vulgar names over the phone to pulling funding on The Reader four days early despite needing to shoot key scenes.

 Winslet recalled the imposed sense of obligation she felt from Weinstein to express her gratitude to him.
 Her first movie, Heavenly Creatures, was produced by Weinstein's Miramax Films.
 “For my whole career, Harvey Weinstein, whenever I’ve bumped into him, he’d grab my arm and say, ‘Don’t forget who gave you your first movie.’
 Like I owe him everything," she continued.
 "Then later, with The Reader, same thing, ‘I’m gonna get you that Oscar nomination, I’m gonna get you a win, I’m gonna win for you.’”
-It was clear Winslet limited herself to only a select few stories of the producer's unprofessional behavior with the actors, producers, and other staff involved with the movie.
+It was clear Winslet limited herself to only a select few stories of the producer's unprofessional behaviour with the actors, producers, and other staff involved with the movie.

 When the news broke last week, Winslet was among the first to condemn the actions of Harvey Weinstein while thanking the women who came forward.
-In her interview with the Los Angeles Times, she made it clear that she believed Weinstein should face the full extent of the law for his actions calling his behavior and treatment of women "utterly unacceptable."
+In her interview with the Los Angeles Times, she made it clear that she believed Weinstein should face the full extent of the law for his actions calling his behaviour and treatment of women "utterly unacceptable."

 “The fact that I’m never going to have to deal with Harvey Weinstein again as long as I live is one of the best things that’s ever happened and I'm sure the feeling is universal,” Winslet added.